Vegan pie crust

 - Do not over knead the dough.
 The butter should remain whole and not melt until it starts baking.
 If it starts melting before you bake it, the dough is going to be a blobby mess!

-What flour should I use to make a vegan pie crust?
+What flour should I use?

 All purpose flour is the perfect flour to make a pie crust.
 Its my go-to flour to use because its so easy to knead.
 I have also used whole wheat pastry flour when I made a sweet butternut squash pie.
 It will also make a flaky crust.